CodeForPhilly/datahack2020/README.md

 #### Contributors

 *This section should list the names and 1-2 sentence descriptions of everyone who worked on the submission.
 E.g. "Party Parrot is a data scientist with Philly's DataForGood nonprofit, and a student of applied statistics at Drexel.
-In both roles, she enjoys conducting predictive analyses and natural language processing.*</span>
+In both roles, she enjoys conducting predictive analyses and natural language processing.*
 #### Problem definition and dataset

 *This section should summarize the question your group has worked on, as well as any working definitions that you used (beyond what was outlined in the general description).
 Additionally, this section should contain any issues or challenges that you noticed in the data, that may be relevant.*